Potoo: Description

 The potoos are a highly conservative family in appearance, with all the species closely resembling one another; species accounts in ornithological literature remark on their unusual appearance.
 Potoos range from 21–58 cm in length.
 They resemble upright sitting nightjars, a closely related family (Caprimulgidae).
 They also resemble the frogmouths of Australasia, which are stockier and have much heavier bills.
 They have proportionally large heads for their body size and long wings and tails.
 The large head is dominated by a massive broad bill and enormous eyes.
 In the treatment of the family in the Handbook of the Birds of the World, Cohn-Haft describes the potoos as "little more than a flying mouth and eyes".
 The bill, while large and broad, is also short, barely projecting past the face.
 It is delicate, but has a unique "tooth" on the cutting edge of the upper mandible that may assist in foraging.
 Unlike the closely related nightjars, the potoos lack rictal bristles around the mouth.
 The legs and feet are weak and used only for perching.

 The eyes are large, even larger than those of nightjars.
 As in many species of nocturnal birds, they reflect the light of flashlights.
 Their eyes, which could be conspicuous to potential predators during the day, have unusual slits in the lids, which allow potoos to sense movement even when their eyes are closed.
 Their plumage is cryptic, helping them blend into the branches on which they spend their days.

 Distribution and habitat

 The potoos have a Neotropical distribution.
 They range from Mexico to Argentina, with the greatest diversity occurring in the Amazon Basin, which holds five species.
 They are found in every Central and South American country.
 They also occur on three Caribbean islands: Jamaica, Hispaniola and Tobago.
-The potoos are generally highly sedentary, although there are occasional reports of vagrants, particularly species that have travelled on ships.
+The potoos are generally highly sedentary, although there are occasional reports of vagrants, particularly species that have traveled on ships.
 All species occur in humid forests, although a few species also occur in drier forests.